Undline/UndChain/M3L_GSS.md

 ---

+> **Stopping here to implement the parser and a simple engine based on these new formatting parameters.
+Will pick back up at this point!**

 ### **Text Box**
 - **Description**: A text box allows users to input single-line text.
 This widget supports rich interactivity and validation through events and intents.
 - **Use Cases**: